I sailed to Utopia early in my life.

 I’ll never forget when, twenty-six, I had my speech in the European Parliament in a special session about the requests from civil society for the Amsterdam Treaty (one of the many reforms of the European treaties).

 But life was also other stuff, as meeting expectations by parents and teachers: I studied much, started earning a living, got married, had children.
-My job became teaching and researching on European and International law.
+My job became teaching and researching on the European and International law.

 And if I have a look back on my about twenty years of academic experience, I can tell you that utopia was the fil rouge connecting all I was writing or saying to my students.
 Even though – watching from outside – my life appeared more as a struggle to keep all together: job, family, children.